 Colorectal Cancer Screening

-Some of the most frequently recommended colorectal cancer screening tests include:
+Types of colorectal cancer screening tests

-- Standard colonoscopy – After a patient is sedated, a flexible tube (colonoscope) with a tiny camera attached to the tip is inserted into the rectum, enabling a physician to view the interior of the entire colon and rectum on an external monitor to detect polyps and other potential abnormalities.
+- Colonoscopy (recommended) – After a patient is sedated, a flexible tube (colonoscope) with a tiny camera attached to the tip is inserted into the rectum, enabling a physician to view the interior of the entire colon and rectum on an external monitor to detect polyps and other potential abnormalities.
 If necessary, a physician can pass special instruments through the colonoscope to remove polyps or obtain tissue samples for biopsy.

 - CT colonography (CTC, formerly referred to as "virtual colonoscopy") – A series of computerized tomography (CT) scans are taken of a patient’s colon after a small tube (catheter) is inserted into the rectum and used to fill the colon with air to improve image quality.
 A physician will then review the images to check for signs of colorectal cancer.

 - Flexible sigmoidoscopy; can be combined with FIT or sensitive gFOBT – A flexible tube (sigmoidoscope) with a small camera attached to the end is inserted into a patient’s rectum, allowing a physician to view the interior of the rectum and lower half of the colon.
 If small polyps are detected, the physician may remove them during the procedure for further testing.
 If cancer is suspected, a follow-up colonoscopy may be recommended.